How to draw a portrait.

 Marking out your grid.

 To mark out your grid you will need to measure equally down each side of the picture using a pencil and a ruler making sure that all your spaces are the same, for example, 1cm apart.
 You will need to start at the top of the page and mark down all sides of the page so that when you join all your points together you will end up with a grid as shown in the picture.
-It is very important that you only use a light pressure when drawing your lines as they will need to be removed as the picture progresses and once it is finished you should be left with only your reproduction picture.
+It is very important that you only use a sharp pencil and apply medium pressure when drawing your lines on the referance picture.

 Adding reference points